tinchodias/Ficus/README.md

 # Ficus

-⚠️ Outdated code, recovered from smalltalkhub ⚠️

-This repository contains a family of experiments:
+This (outdated) codebase contains prototypes developed during my Ph.D (~2015):

-Ficus provides a framework for defining tree-like immutable objects.
+Ficus provides a framework for defining tree-like immutable objects in Pharo.
 It support first-class edits, which represent operations that can be applied to Ficus objects.
 It also supports first-class changes, which represent the change after applying an edit to a Ficus object.

 FicusMetamodel defines a Ficus model (i.e. tree-like immutable objects) to represent Pharo metalevel objects.